kyma-incubator/compass/docs/director/03-tenancy.md

 Director manages the configuration of the following main objects:
 * Application
 * Runtime
+* Label Definition
+* Automatic Scenario Assigment
 * Integration System
+* Application Template

-Applications and Runtimes and their child resources, such as APIs, are bound to tenants, whereas Integration Systems can represent multiple tenants.
+Applications, Runtimes, Label Definitions and Automatic Scenario Assigment and their child resources, such as APIs, are bound to tenants.
+Integration Systems and Application Templates are not bound to any tenant and can represent multiple tenants.

 Tenancy in Director is implemented on the level of a database in which a given tenant has its own entity.
 Every object which belongs to a tenant has the `tenant_id` column which points to the actual tenant entity.